ServicePattern/MobileAPI_Android/README.md

 ## Example

-To run the example project, you have to request for valid credantials, than clone the repo and run it
+To run the example project, you have to request for valid credentials, than clone the repo and run it

 ## Requirements